Click on the image to make it larger.

 Please ask to see the legal paperwork, mortgages and deeds that were recently found in the attic, from the early 1800s to 2004.

 "Dartmoor" is called Dartmoor due to its views over Cox Tor on Dartmoor but also because when the Morris family lived in the house, Granny Morris insisted the window be installed into her room so she could wake up every morning to see Cox Tor from her bed.
 The Morris Family lived in the house for over 120 years.

 The Dartmoor room was also referred to as the Dancing Room when in the 17c you could only enter the room by paying a small cover charge to dance with the awaiting ladies.
 If a lady took your fancy you could then entertain her, in her bedroom!

 "Drake" has been used to name one of our bedrooms due to us being situated on Drake Road.
 Sir Francis Drake, born in Tavistock around 1540 was the english Admiral who circumnavigated the globe (1577-1580) and was the most renowned seaman of the Elizabethan era.

-Breakfast is served in the family kitchen (originally the main bar of the 17c coaching inn) on the ground floor of the house, overlooking the courtyard garden from 8am to 9.30am.
+Breakfast is served in the 'family style' kitchen (originally the main bar of the 17c coaching inn) on the ground floor of the house, overlooking the courtyard garden from 8am to 9.30am.